MPCodeWriter21/ProxyEater/README.md

                         The useragent of the requests(default:random).
   --include-geolocation, -ig
                         Include the geolocation info of the proxies in the output file.
+  --no-check, -nc
+                        Use this option to skip the checking of the proxies after

 Check:
   Check mode arguments